jptomoya/curldump/README.md

 # curldump
-A Docker image to run the [curl](https://curl.se/) command and save the capture file that containing the TLS decryption secret.
+Capture, decrypt, and inspect [curl](https://curl.se/) HTTPS traffic as a `pcapng` file in [Wireshark](https://www.wireshark.org/).
-This can be useful for immediate analysis of the saved pcapng file in [Wireshark](https://www.wireshark.org/).
+This Docker image runs `curl`, records the packets, and injects the TLS session secrets into the capture so HTTPS requests can be analyzed immediately.

 ## Usage
 ```console
 docker run -i --rm -v $PWD:/work --cap-add NET_ADMIN ghcr.io/jptomoya/curldump [curl options...] <url>
 ```

-All arguments are passed to the curl command.
+All arguments are passed to the `curl` command.

-The `NET_ADMIN` capability is needed for packet capturing.
+The `NET_ADMIN` capability is required for packet capture.
-The option `-v $PWD:/work` creates a bind mount for current directory because the capture file will be saved under `/work` in the Docker container.
-Of cource, you can create a bind mount for any directory where you want to save the file.
+The `-v $PWD:/work` option bind mounts the current directory because the output file is written to `/work` inside the container.
+You can mount any other directory instead if you prefer.

-The result is saved as "curldump_XXXXXX.pcapng" (where XXXXXX is a random string).
-You can specify pcapng filename by setting the `OUTFILE` environment variable using `-e OUTFILE=<pcapng filename>` in the docker run options.
+By default, the output file is saved as `curldump_XXXXXX.pcapng`, where `XXXXXX` is a random string.
+To use a specific filename, pass `-e OUTFILE=<pcapng filename>` to `docker run`.

 ### Example